rustielin/rustielin.github.io/reading.md

     What I'm currently reading or learning, assuming I update this regularly.
 Can be books, articles, papers, etc. If there's duplicate entries across weeks that probably means I'm still working through it or am re-reading it.
 </p>

+## Week of 2/23/2020

+* Rethinking Consciousness, Michael S. A. Graziano

 ## Week of 1/27/2020

 * Last of Her Name, Mimi Lok